cb00059/ID-W_Website/README.md

 I was too lazy to write the headers for my pages:

-Prompt: make it a blank webpage that is just titled "weather_main"
+Prompt: make it a blank webpage that is just titled "weathermmain"

-Prompt:make me a separate blank HTML page titled "covid_main"
+Prompt:make me a separate blank HTML page titled "covidmmain"

 Prompt: give it an h2 line that displays to the user "Dedicated to Tracking COVID-19"

 I wanted to see the framework for the statement for bootstrap buttons:

-Prompt: write a line of code that uses the bootstrap primary button to redirect the user to an html page titled "covid_main.html"
+Prompt: write a line of code that uses the bootstrap primary button to redirect the user to an html page titled "covidmmain.html"

 Wanted a framework for a README: